 - A fixed rate, one-time loan

-- Credit limits up to 100% of the value of your home, minus the outstanding mortgage balance
+- Credit limits typically up to 90% of the value of your home, minus the outstanding mortgage balance

 - Low closing costs